hennas/EISim/README.md

 #### From Eclipse IDE

 1. Import the project to the IDE by selecting the location where it was cloned
-    * File -> New -> Java Project, and choose the EISim folder as the location
+    * File -> New -> Java Project, and choose the EISim folder that contains the pom.xml file as the location
 1. Convert the project to a Maven project
     * Right click the project -> Configure -> Convert to Maven Project
 1. Run the project from the Main class